Federal workers miss first paycheck as shutdown poised to become longest in U.S. history

 For many workers going without pay, it's already dire.

-William Villegas and Michelle Seeley, a couple that works as contract employees for the Kennedy Space Center, told NBC News on Friday that the uncertainty has caused considerable worry in their household, especially since they have two children.
+William Villegas and Michelle Seeley, a couple that works as contract employees for the Kennedy Space Center and members of the Association of Machinists and Aerospace Workers, told NBC News on Friday that the uncertainty has caused considerable worry in their household, especially since they have two children.

 “I'm severely disappointed in the government, all of them, and I vote in every election,” Seeley said.
 “And as a member of the union, I've taken part in rallying other people to vote because I think it's an important part of the democratic process, so the whole thing is disappointing to me because I feel like nothing is working the way it's supposed to work in the government.”